github/docs/content/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization.md

 {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.21" %}
 #### Permission requirements for security features

-In this section, you can find the repository permission levels required for {% data variables.product.prodname_dependabot %} and {% data variables.product.prodname_advanced_security %} features.
+In this section, you can find the repository permission levels required for security features, such as {% data variables.product.prodname_dependabot %} and {% data variables.product.prodname_advanced_security %} features.

 | Repository action | Read | Triage | Write | Maintain | Admin |
 |:---|:---:|:---:|:---:|:---:|:---:|{% if currentVersion == "free-pro-team@latest" %}